 than half of their support.
 These rules are commonly called the "Kiddie"

-want to consult a tax advisor to determine how the rules may apply in
+to consult your tax advisor to understand how the new rules may apply

 College Financial Aid

 Using a UTMA or UGMA account to receive assets transferred from parents